- Arts & Recreation

 - Content & News

 - Professional Services

 - Real Estate

 Spotify’s New Ad Campaign Uses Subtle Humor To Promote Its Free Services

 Spotify is a popular music-streaming service available in a mobile phone app and on desktop devices.
 It’s a creative and cool brand that connects its millions of users with millions of song titles, artists, videos and podcasts.

 It offers both free and paid versions — with the free version supported by ads.
 But in recent years, the service has started to lack in oomph.
 Other competitors have quickly risen in the industry — and Pandora is one of them.

-So the brand decided to shake up its free platform, giving it an upgrade that was more beneficial for all users.
+Spotify decided to shake up its free platform, giving it an upgrade that was more beneficial for all users.

 And to go alongside this impactful new upgrade, the brand rolled out a new ad campaign in the form of billboards and videos to remind people about the effect music has on the world.